 We’re all desperate to catch up with our friends and family, and until that day comes where we can go and hang out with our loved ones, we at least have one, big family we can keep up with – thanks Netflix!

 Keeping Up With the Kardashians will arrive on Netflix in June.
-You can watch Keeping Up With the Kardashians on hayu, which is currently offering a free one month trial.
+You can watch Keeping Up With the Kardashians on hayu – start your free trial now.
 If you’re looking for more to watch, check out our TV Guide.